yupcoding1/extraction_keyword/README.md

 ## Features
 - **Paste Text or Enter URL:** Extract keywords and analyze statistics from user-pasted text or from the main content of a web page (URL).
-- **Extraction Methods:** Choose between RAKE and YAKE keyword extraction algorithms.
+- **Extraction Methods:** Choose between RAKE, YAKE, KeyBERT, and TextRank keyword extraction algorithms.
 - **Text Statistics:** Instantly get:
   - Number of words
   - Number of characters